-- To make the pastry cut the butter into small cubes, place them in one layer on a plate and put them in the freezer for about 15 minutes, they should not be frozen but get really cold.
+- Cool butter: Cut the butter into small cubes, place them in one layer on a plate, and put them in the freezer for about 15 minutes; they should not be frozen but get cold.

 - Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Grease two muffin trays.
+Grease the molds of two muffin trays.

 - Roll and cut dough: Remove about ⅔ of the dough from the fridge and let the rest in the refrigerator until needed.
 Roll the dough in at least two batches, about 3mm/ 0.10 inches thick.
 Cut 24 circles of the dough using the large cutter/ glass of about 6 cm/2.5 inches diameter.
 Press the circles into the molds of the muffin tray.